hull/hull-client-node/README.md

 You can use an internal Hull `id`, an ID from your database that we call `external_id`, an `email` address or `anonymous_id`.

-Assigning the `user` variable doesn't make an API call, it the calls to another instance of `hull` client.
-This means `user` is an instance of the `hull` client scoped to this user.
+Using `asUser` method doesn't make an API call, it just returnes scoped instance of `HullClient`.

 The second parameter lets you define additional options (JWT claims) passed to the user resolution script: